tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Short Polling - returns immediately, even if no messages
 - Long Polling - waits for messages, reduces cost and latency (waitTimeSeconds - up to 20 seconds)
 - Encrypted at rest(KMS) and in transit
+- Queue Policies - control who can send and receive messages

 ### SQS - FIFO Queue